wp-plugins/somatic-framework/readme.txt

 = 1.3.1 =
 * fixed problem with setting the option soma_meta_serialize, which needs to be passed 0 or 1, not boolean true or false (false resulted in empty option_value, which broke everything)
 * NOTE: when using soma_asset_meta(), don't include the prefix when specifying the post_meta key! it gets added automatically.
 Just use the exact ID you gave when declaring the field in  soma_metabox_data()
-* new API function: soma_singular_term() for retrieving the term of a taxonomy that is meant to have only one value at a time.
+* NEW API function: soma_singular_term() for retrieving the term of a taxonomy that is meant to have only one value at a time.
-* new documentation - example PHP code in the doc folder, to help demonstrate how to use the somatic framework
+* NEW documentation - example PHP code in the doc folder, to help demonstrate how to use the somatic framework

 = 1.3 =
 * added 'navbar' argument to soma_init_type to choose whether to display a nav menu item to the primary navbar for custom post types [default: true]